jrduncan831/ai_environments_at_tacc/docs/ai_containers_tacc/Advanced Container Build with Pytorch.rst

     python3 /code/bert_classifier.py

-Congrats!
-You have now succesfully built a GPU aware Pytorch container for a specific BERT application on Frontera.
-In the next tutorial, we will talk about how you can set up this container as a kernel of a jupyter notebooks on TACC's system.
+Congratulations!
+You have successfully **built and deployed a GPU-accelerated PyTorch container** for a **BERT classification model on TACC**.
+In the next tutorial, we will explore how to integrate this container as a Jupyter Notebook kernel on TACC’s system.